mrgnw/textme/README.md

-# Normalize numbers into easy social links – SMS, Telegram, WhatsApp.
+# Easily generate links to message WhatsApp, SMS, Telegram

 Easily start new conversations in sms, Whatsapp, or Telegram using a generated link that uses the phone number to look up the user.